Snow snake (folklore): Variations

-Author J. E. Rockwell in a 1910 article entitled, "Some Lumberjack Myths," published in The Outer's Book, a nature journal, makes express mention of snow snakes but describes them as freezing in the winter time rather than thriving in it.
-Rockwell adds that lumberjacks after felling timber would place the logs onto the backs of frozen snow snakes.
-Subsequently, when the snakes would thaw out, in the spring, they moved to river for a drink inadvertently carrying the logs where they might be driven down river to the saw mills.
+Author J. E. Rockwell in a 1910 article entitled, "Some Lumberjack Myths", published in The Outer's Book, a nature journal, makes express mention of snow snakes but describes them as freezing in the wintertime rather than thriving in it.
+Rockwell adds that, after felling timber, lumberjacks would place the logs onto the backs of frozen snow snakes.
+Subsequently in the spring, when the snakes would thaw out, they would approach the river for a drink, inadvertently carrying the logs where they might be driven downriver to the sawmills.
 Rockwell's account is unique, as no other known source deviates from the snow snake's proneness to cold.
-Another deviation comes in the form of the "shovel-tailed snow snake."
+Another deviation comes in the form of the "shovel-tailed snow snake".
 This iteration is featured on a postcard advertising the "Friendly" Buckhorn Tavern in Rice Lake, Wisconsin.
 This establishment was known for showcasing fearsome critters often created through taxidermy.
 The pictured image displays a snake-like effigy, looking as if carved from a tree branch, with speckled patches: the body terminating in a spade-shaped growth.